Chinese Stocks Tumble On Stimulus Upset, Asia Tracks Wall St Higher - UrduPoint

 Still, most other markets in the region rose as investors took their lead from New York, where tech firms led the way on optimism over the world's top economy in the wake of Friday's forecast-topping jobs data.

-Sydney, Singapore, Taipei, Wellington, Bangkok and Mumbai also rose, along with London, while Paris and Frankfurt were flat.
-Manila and Jakarta dipped.
+Sydney, Singapore, Taipei, Wellington, Bangkok and Mumbai also rose, along with London and Paris.
+Frankfurt, Manila and Jakarta dipped.

 While the US jobs figures dented expectations for a second successive bumper interest rate cut this month, they did temper worries about a possible recession.